Thaddeus-Maximus/thaddeus-maximus.github.io/content/about/_index.md

 ![Young Thad](/images/tjplanting.jpg)

-In 2012 I helped start [FRC Team #4213](http://metalcowrobotics.com/).
-I spent most of my time doing the software - because it needed to be done.
+In 2012 I helped start a [FIRST Robotics Competition Team - #4213](http://metalcowrobotics.com/).
+I spent most of my time doing the software and managing the team - because it needed to be done.
 I started getting more room to flex my mechanical muscles as time went on, though.
 I mentored FLL teams and brought good success to the many teams I fostered in my area.
 The kid in the blue below actually followed me (green) to RHIT.
 The kid in the grey followed me onto FRC #4213 and almost won the world championship in 2022.

 ![RGP007](/images/mentoring.jpg)

-In 2015 I went off to college to study mechanical engineering, and I built racecars.
+In 2015 I went off to college at Rose-Hulman Institute of Technology (RHIT) to study mechanical engineering, and I built racecars.
 I learned how to machine (and it became a passion of mine) - way better than just hobbled together fabrication.
 I also studied computer science, computational science, electrical engineering...

 ![RGP007](/images/rgp007.jpg)